Boiler: Superheated steam boiler

 Superheater operation is similar to that of the coils on an air conditioning unit, although for a different purpose.
 The steam piping is directed through the flue gas path in the boiler furnace, an area in which the temperature is typically between 1300 and 1600 C. Some superheaters are radiant type, which as the name suggests, they absorb heat by radiation.
 Others are convection type, absorbing heat from a fluid.
 Some are a combination of the two types.
 Through either method, the extreme heat in the flue gas path will also heat the superheater steam piping and the steam within.

 The design of any superheated steam plant presents several engineering challenges due to the high working temperatures and pressures.
 One consideration is the introduction of feedwater to the boiler.
 The pump used to charge the boiler must be able to overcome the boiler's operating pressure, else water will not flow.
 As a superheated boiler is usually operated at high pressure, the corresponding feedwater pressure must be even higher, demanding a more robust pump design.

 Another consideration is safety.
 High pressure, superheated steam can be extremely dangerous if it unintentionally escapes.
 To give the reader some perspective, the steam plants used in many U.S. Navy destroyers built during World War II operated at 600 psi pressure and 850 °F superheat.
 In the event of a major rupture of the system, an ever-present hazard in a warship during combat, the enormous energy release of escaping superheated steam, expanding to more than 1600 times its confined volume, would be equivalent to a cataclysmic explosion, whose effects would be exacerbated by the steam release occurring in a confined space, such as a ship's engine room.
 Also, small leaks that are not visible at the point of leakage could be lethal if an individual were to step into the escaping steam's path.
 Hence designers endeavor to give the steam-handling components of the system as much strength as possible to maintain integrity.
-Special methods of coupling steam pipes together are used to prevent leaks, with very high pressure systems employing welded joints to avoided leakage problems with threaded or gasketed connections.
+Special methods of coupling steam pipes together are used to prevent leaks, with very high pressure systems employing welded joints to avoid leakage problems with threaded or gasketed connections.